-CONSULTATION – Wash Fishery Order (1992): Regulations and Licence Fees.
+CONSULTATION – Wash Fishery Order (1992): Licence Fees

-The Authority is undergoing consultation on two key aspects of the regulated fishery under the Wash Fishery Order (WFO) 1992: proposed changes to the WFO Regulations and Licence Fees.
+The Authority is undergoing consultation on proposed increases to the WFO Hand-Work Licence Fees.

-To participate in the consultation, please make written representations to Eastern IFCA by midday on Monday 18th September 2017.

-Proposed Regulations

-The reason for the proposed changes is to update the wording and the format of the Regulations to reflect modern legislative standards and to reflect recently implemented licence conditions and lessons learnt from previous fisheries.

-Impacts on the industry are likely to be minimal as the proposed regulations reflect primarily administrative changes.
-The main changes to the Regulations are set out in the enclosure – ‘WFO Regulations consultation’.

-The full draft Regulations and associated Impact Assessment can be found at the links below:

-Draft WFO (1992) Regulations <<<Insert Regulations here>>>

-WFO (1992) Regulations: Impact Assessment <<<Impact Assessment>>>
+The consultation will close at noon on Wednesday 18th October 2017.

+How do I take part in this consultation?

+Please review the information below and provide written representations.
+The deadline for representations is Wednesday 18th October 2017.
+Please email representations to mail@eastern-ifca.gov.uk with the subject WFO consultation or write to:

+Eastern Inshore Fisheries and Conservation Authority

+6 North Lynn Business Village

+Bergen Way

+King’s Lynn

+Norfolk

+PE30 2JG

 Proposed Licence Fee Increases

-The WFO 1992 enables the Authority to apply a toll for the issue of licences and the amount of the toll can be varied with the consent of the Minister.
+The WFO 1992 enables the Authority to apply a toll for the issuing of licences and the amount of the toll can be varied with the consent of the Minister.
 Prior to the introduction of the Marine and Coastal Access Act (MaCAA) 2009, tolls could only be applied for the ‘improvement and cultivation’ of a regulated fishery under the Sea Fisheries (Shellfish) Act 1967.
 This was amended by MaCAA, which provided that tolls could be applied ‘…for purposes relating to the regulation of…’ the fishery.

 The current level of charges and mechanism for annual increases were established and approved by the Secretary of State in 2012 for the 5-year period to 2017.
 At the 27th Eastern IFCA meeting it was proposed and agreed for Eastern IFCA to move to 50% cost recovery over 3 years using incremental increases starting in April 2018 (see table 1 below).
 A full review will be undertaken once this is achieved.